The Great Ocean Road

+During my stay in Melbourne, I decided to go on a bus trip to check out the Ocean Cost.
+I was staying at a hostel at that time.
 After a somewhat disturbed sleep from people entering and exiting the hostel room during the night I woke at around 6am.
-Trying to be as quiet as possible I gathered my things, showered and waited in reception.
+I know I should have booked a hotel room in Melbourne on Expedia, but the hostel had the advantage of sharing room with other travelers, which makes it easier to make new friends, especially when travelling by myself.
+Even if sometime sharing your room can be a pain.
+I tried to be as quiet as possible and gathered my things, showered and waited in reception.
 The tour bus was due to pick me up around 7am outside of the hostel and so I had some time to kill before they arrived.
 I spotted a map of the world on the table in front of me and so moved closer to get a better look.

 I’ll admit this now – my Geography is terrible!
 I once thought Africa was in Europe and Cape Town was in New Zealand… why I decided to travel I’ll never know!
 Anyway… after studying the map for a while and having a giggle to myself over funny place names I’ve never heard of, the tour bus arrived.
 I was one of the first people on to the bus so pretty much all of the seats were free.
 A few stops later the bus was nearly full when an Argentinean called Eduardo jumped on and sat next to me.
 We didn’t chat much at first as it was still rather early and a lot of people were still tired, but as the day went on we swapped travel stories etc. and stuck with each other for the rest of the trip.

 Our tour guide was a bubbly young girl.
 The first thing she said to us on the tour was “I’m blonde.
 I’m a woman and I’m driving your bus.
 Good luck” She’d crack similar jokes throughout the day but also gave us some brilliant information.